 Always be evaluating: targets and benchmarks are the wrong paradigms for a complex, ever-changing environment.

 …and so is owning your vulnerability.
 Recognise that change practitioners also find change a struggle!
 We feel the uncertainty and are hunting for patterns and security just like those we are supporting.
-Sometimes we may feel that we’re ‘being paid to have the answer’.
+Sometimes we may feel that we are ‘being paid to have the answer’.
 It can help to remember that our clients probably share this same internal dialogue.
-Sharing our own vulnerability can enable those around us to do the same, laying the groundwork for open and honest conversations to come.
+Sharing our own vulnerability can enable those around us to do the same.
+This lays the groundwork for open and honest conversations to come.

-At our next Mayvin Community event we will, therefore, be looking at ‘practice-based learning in your world’.
-We’ll be joined by an ‘un-panel’ of speakers from different sectors who will share their stories of practice development in uncertain times.
+At our June Mayvin Community event therefore, we looked at ‘practice-based learning in your world‘.
+We were joined by an ‘un-panel’ of speakers from different sectors.
+They shared their stories of practice development in uncertain times.

-Together with the Mayvin Community, we’ll explore questions such as:
+Together with the Mayvin Community, we explored questions such as:

-Building on the Defra learning model, how do vulnerability and expertise come together in my practice and in my particular context?
+- Building on the Defra learning model, how do vulnerability and expertise come together in my practice and my particular context?